justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Profiling

-In Factorio >= 0.18.27, you can enable an alternate hook mode for profiling.
+In Factorio >= 0.18.27, you can set `"hookMode": "profile"` to enable profiling.
 This mode does not provide stepping or inspection, but instead provides inline timing/hitcount data for every line and function executed in control stage.
-Higlighting and rulers are also provided to assist in finding hotspots.
+Flamegraph, higlighting and rulers are also provided to assist in finding hotspots.
 In this mode `__DebugAdapter` is not provided, but `__Profiler` is, with `__Profiler.levelPath()` which works the same as `__DebugAdapter.levelPath()`.

 ## Automatic Mod Packaging and Publishing